Using Science to Make Sales

-Understanding your consumers is one of the most important aspects of owning a business and being a marketer.
+Understanding your customers is one of the most important aspects of owning a business and being a marketer.
 You sort of have to be a mind reader.
-You’re constantly thinking about a customer’s thought process, and ways to address it before that thought even crosses their mind.
-There is a science to sales, and we’re here to let you in the loop.
+You’re constantly thinking about a customer’s thought process and ways those thoughts can help direct your advertising and make sales.
+There is a science to sales and we’re here to let you in the loop.

-What if you had a tool that you could use to focus all of your marketing on in order to have the best possible outcome?
+What if you had a tool that you could use to focus all of your marketing efforts in order to have the best possible outcome?
 Behavioral Interventionists have been using this technique as part of their toolbox for years in order to address disruptive and detrimental behaviors of people.
-Today we introduce it to the marketing industry and businesses in order to secure or retain your target consumer!
-Here’s how to use science to make sales.
+Today we introduce it to the marketing industry and small businesses in order to capture and convert your target customer!

 The Transtheoretical Model of Behavior Change (Stages of Change) is an approach that addresses the process of intentional behavior change.
 This approach has identified five major stages a person goes through before they change any behavior.

-Someone who is R may have been at A and was doing really well, but then got fired from her job and went back to smoking to help with the stress.
+Someone who is “R” may have been an “A”and was doing really well, but then got fired from her job and went back to smoking to help with the stress.

-Well, each stage also provides someone trained the opportunity to employ a response which moves someone to the next stage.
+Each stage also provides the opportunity to deploy a response which moves someone to the next stage in their behavior change.
 This could be used to help someone who smokes move from C to RFA by helping them find another way to manage their stress so they no longer need the cigarette.

-Identifying the stage, or stages, of your customers will provide you the ability to tailor your engagement approaches, marketing materials, promotional strategies, pretty much everything, to move them towards buying your product or service.
+Identifying the stage, or stages, of your customers, will give you the ability to tailor your marketing and advertising approaches to help move them down through the buyer journey and closer to purchasing your products or services.

 If you know that when entering a market, your target consumers are likely to not want to

-If you’re entering a market because your product is better, chances are you’ll have a ton of consumers who HATE their product, but are used to it so they don’t want to.
+If you’re entering a market because your product is better, chances are you’ll have a ton of consumers who HATE their product but are used to it so they don’t want to change.
 In order to get them to buy your product, you need to address why they won’t.
 Focus on addressing the “buts” or “barriers”.
 Highlight how their beliefs are invalid, or how you can help them make the purchase.

 Making it easier for people ready to buy is the best way to address this stage!
 If you enter the market knowing a big concern of customers is access to the product, you should immediately address it.
 Let’s use CVS as an example.
 Customers wanted a way to refill prescriptions, see what scripts were ready for pick-up, and reminders for when to take their pills, so they introduced Mobile Tools on their app.